miljanuscumlic/cli-commands/README.md

    | Command | Description | Note | Version | Docs |
    |:--- |:--- |:--- |:--- |:--- |

 In the best case scenario **Version** column should contain the software version that introduced the particular command.
-Inspite of that it may and usually does contain the earliest known version in which the command is tested to work.<br />
+In spite of that it may and usually does contain the earliest known version in which the command is tested to work.<br />
 **Docs** column contains the official documentation link describing the command in question.

 ## How to Contribute

-Please read [CONTRIBUTING.md](https://github.com/miljanuscumlic/terminal-commands/blob/master/CONTRIBUTING.md) for more details on submitting pull requests to the project.
+Please read [CONTRIBUTING.md](https://github.com/miljanuscumlic/cli-commands/blob/master/CONTRIBUTING.md) for more details on submitting pull requests to the project.

 ## Contributors